romenrg/romenrg.github.com/source/_posts/2025-12-25-vibe-coding-vs-prompt-engineering-ai-and-the-future-of-software-development.markdown

 The shift didn’t happen all at once.

-I first noticed it in July at *We Are Developers 2025* in Berlin.
+I first noticed it in July at [WeAreDevelopers World Congress 2025](https://www.wearedevelopers.com/world-congress) in Berlin.
 AI was clearly a trend there—present in many talks, widely discussed, but still framed as something emerging.

-Two months later, at *GOTO; Conf 2025* in Copenhagen, the tone had changed completely.
+Two months later, at [GOTO; Conf 2025](https://gotocph.com/2025) in Copenhagen, the tone had changed completely.
 AI was no longer a trend.
 It was a reality.
 And not just any conference—GOTO consistently attracts speakers who have been shaping this industry for decades.
 When that crowd converges on the same conclusion, it’s usually worth paying attention.

 The question wasn’t whether AI mattered, but how to use it without creating long-term damage.

-At Turo, our engineering organization made an early and explicit bet on AI to **increase engineer leverage**.
+At [Turo](https://turo.com/), our engineering organization made an early and explicit bet on AI to **increase engineer leverage**.
 Not to replace people.
 Not to lower standards.
 But to turn strong engineers into force multipliers.

 **AI doesn’t replace engineers.
-It reflects the quality of the thinking behind it.**
+It reflects—and amplifies—the quality of their thinking.**

 ## How AI Is Already Changing How I Build Software

 ### The Tools I Actually Use

-My setup is simple: Claude, Cursor, and ChatGPT.
-The value isn’t in the tools themselves, but in how deeply they’re embedded in the workflow.
+My AI setup is simple: Claude, Cursor, and ChatGPT.
+The value isn’t in the tools themselves, but in how deeply they’re embedded in the workflow — and, above all, in the quality of the prompts.

 I use them daily in real production work at Turo.
 This isn’t about side projects or demos.
 It’s about shipping code, reviewing pull requests, and making architectural decisions under real constraints.
 Organizational support made the difference between experimentation and real leverage.